ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
-We can see a little more of what's going on under the bonnet.
+We can see a little more of how undertone pulls systems together.

-The "container" view of undertone shows which components are connected to each other and how.
+This particular view of the architecture shows which components are connected to each other and how.
 {{% /note %}}

 ---